pgoel05/stackoverflow/README.md

 ## File Descriptions <a name="files"></a>

 Here I have kept 2 python notebooks:
-1. DiveIntoTheField - To answer first 4 questions
+1. DiveIntoTheField - To answer first 4 questions (EDA)
 2. Salary_Prediction - To find out the answer to the question number 5

 ## Licensing <a name="licensing"></a>